ikhebgeenaccount/SideScroller/README.md

     - Added grass
     - Fixed a bug where you could not start the game again after returning to the menu once
     - Fixed a bug where the current FPS wasn't completely visible when >= 100
+    - Fixed a bug where the character could teleport into ground with Ezreals E
     - Changed color of ground
   - *v0.3.0* - **current release**
     - Added spells